deniywn19/Deloitte-Data-Analyst/README.md

 ## 🎯 Simulation Objectives
 The Deloitte Data Analytics simulation aimed to:
-* Provide practical experience with data cleaning and preparation
 * Develop skills in data visualization and dashboard creation
 * Enhance analytical thinking for business problem-solving
 * Understand how to communicate insights effectively to stakeholders